nathan-dykstra/gcal-notion-integration/README.md

   - No limit on what events will be synced - you can sync all of your historical and future events if you want!
 (Up to 500 events per calendar).
 - Sync your Notion Calendar events to your Google Calendar (including importing your past events).
   - Synced events will be updated in Google Calendar if you change them in Notion.
-- No date limits on what events will be synced - you can sync all of your historical and future events if you want!
-(Up to 500 events per calendar for the Google to Notion sync).
-- Ability to add date ranges, so after your initial sync, the program will only sync dates that are a specified number of weeks into the past/future - makes the program run much quicker (and you will probably never update past events anyways).
+- Syncs the following fields: event name, description, location, creator, attendees, Google Meet link* (see limitations), and some other fields that make the integration work.
 - Multiple calendar support:
   - Specify each Google Calendar you would like to sync with Notion.
   - The program will only look in these calendars when adding/updating events in Notion.
   - If an event is shared with your Google Calendar, it will be added to the "Unknown" calendar tag in Notion since the event is actually owned by the calendar that shared it with you, not your calendar.
   - Supports changing events from one calendar to another (in Notion and Google Calendar).
+- Ability to delete/cancel events and sync those changes* (see limitations).
 - Can create and sync events with a single date only, or a single date + time, or two dates, or two dates + times.
   - Events will be added as "All-Day" events in Google Calendar when appropriate.
+- No date limits on what events will be synced - you can sync all of your historical and future events if you want!
+(Up to 500 events per calendar for the Google to Notion sync).
+- Ability to add date ranges, so after your initial sync, the program will only sync dates that are a specified number of weeks into the past/future - makes the program run much quicker (and you will probably never update past events anyways).
 - Set the program to run at scheduled intervals using tools like Windows Event Scheduler (instructions for how to do this will be included in the "Setup Instructions" section when I finish that documentation)

 ## Limitations